 - Integrations: Stripe has more than 300 integrations with all kinds of other software and services that a business might need.
 The sheer number of supported integrations could be a significant advantage for some merchants.
-You can browse the integrations by category on Stripe’s “Works With” page.
+Consult the Stripe website for a searchable database of apps and extensions.

 Stripe Developer Tools

-Stripe’s built a reputation on being extremely developer-friendly, and, to be fair, it’s largely earned it.
+Stripe has built a reputation for being extremely developer-friendly, and, to be fair, it’s largely earned it.
 Stripe’s SDK is easy to work with for novices and extremely customizable for experts.
 Stripe’s documentation is also second-to-none, with detailed tutorials, clone-able boilerplates, and support for mobile platforms.

 Stripe supports the following server-side languages:

 Authorize.Net’s business support isn’t quite as widespread as Stripe’s; it’s only available to merchants in the United States, Canada, United Kingdom, Europe, and Australia.
 Its currency support is also more limited.
 Authorize.Net supports different currencies, depending on the region in which your business is located.

 - The UK & Europe: CHF, DKK, EUR, GBP, NOK, PLN, SEK, USD